sdogruyol/sdogruyol.github.io/_pages/about.md

 - [fast-http-server](https://github.com/sdogruyol/fast-http-server)
 - [Crystal For Rubyists](https://github.com/sdogruyol/crystal_for_rubyists)

-you can check my Github profile for more projects: https://github.com/sdogruyol
+you can check my [Github](https://github.com/sdogruyol) profile for more